rjpcasalino/blog_bt/src/posts/2021-08-19-Nemo_in_Computer_Dream_Land.md

 <hr>

 I often wonder if my machines are happy being resurrected as they were.
 They've gone through myriad configurations, so many that I can't recall.
 They've slumbered for long periods in between.
-With a heave and a ho, their  names have been moved about and shuffled around while their innards remain the same.
+With a heave and a ho, their  names have been moved and shuffled about while their innards remain the same.

 Why resurrect old Sun machines?
 I think it's because I wanted to feel closer to the past.
 It's rescinding very quickly now, with memories stretched so thin they appear as gossamer.
 I wanted to feel close to Bill, also.
 What a joy that would be, uh?